josh-tilton/LoL_player_efficiency_rating/README.md

 # League of Legends - Player Efficiency Rating (PER) using Machine Learning

 ## Introduction
-This project aims to evaluate player performance in League of Legends by calculating a Performance Efficiency Rating (PER) using data from the Riot Games API.
+This project aims to evaluate player performance in League of Legends by calculating a Player Efficiency Rating (PER) using data from the Riot Games API.
 The notebook explores data loading, preprocessing, model training, and evaluation to achieve this objective.

 ## Table of Contents
 - [Data loading and preprocessing](#data_loading)